anastr/Speedometer/README.md

 Dynamic Speedometer widget for Compose Multiplatform. **amazing**, **powerful**, and _multi shape_ :zap: , you can change (colors, bar width, shape, text, font ...everything !!), [see project on GitHub](https://github.com/anastr/Speedometer/).

+Currently it supports Android, IOS and Desktop platforms.

 This widget is drawn using Compose API only, which makes it work on all platforms that support Compose UI.
 You can use the Android View-UI [SpeedView](https://github.com/anastr/SpeedView/) library for XML View.

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.anastr/speedometer?color=cyan)](https://mvnrepository.com/artifact/com.github.anastr/speedometer/latest)